Chart Color Schemes

 Coolum Beach has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 51 projects likely to affect the area.
-Notable ones include Beachside Yaroomba (Residential Community), Enclave Coolum Beach, Quanda Business Park Industrial Development, and 115-119 Quanda Road Industrial Sheds.
+AreaSearch has identified 51 projects likely affecting the region.
+Notable ones are Beachside Yaroomba (Residential Community), Enclave Coolum Beach, Quanda Business Park Industrial Development, and 115-119 Quanda Road Industrial Sheds.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.